TimS120/MatLab_Legend__Two_Sides/README.md

 - Example 5: Linestyle Override

 ## Additional
-Please feel free to use this function and if you have an improvement proposal then let me know about it.
+Please feel free to use this functions and if you have an improvement then either create a pull request or let me know about it.
 I hope this helps someone.